App version: 0.1.0

 Editor’s note: Lantern by SoFi seeks to provide content that is objective, independent and accurate.
 Writers are separate from our business operation and do not receive direct compensation from advertisers or partners.
 Read more about our Editorial Guidelines and How We Make Money.

-If you need a new place to stash your cash, you may be wondering, “How can I open a bank account online?”
 You can open a bank account online at the website of your chosen bank, whether it’s digital-only or has brick-and-mortar branches.
 The site will tell you what to do and list the information and documents you’ll need to provide.
 You may need to have funds ready to transfer into the new account.
 After you submit your application, the bank may take a few business days to process and approve it.
-After that, your deposits are credited to the account.The process is usually straightforward.
-Here’s a quick overview.
+After that, your deposits are credited to the account.Keep reading for a guide on how to open a bank account online, including how it works, how much it costs, and what documents you may need to provide.

 Can You Open a Bank Account Online?

 By definition, online banks (also called “direct banks”) conduct their business on the web, so all customers open their accounts online.
 Many brick-and-mortar banks include account sign-up options on their websites or apps.
-Overall, banksaim to make this process simple and quick because they want your business.
+Overall, banks aim to make this process simple and quick because they want your business.

 Opening a Bank Account Online vs. In Person

-If you open an account online, you won’t necessarily get the same kind of immediate attention that you would at a branch.If you go to a bank branch to open an account, you work with one of its employees to fill out the application form.
+If you open an account online, you won’t necessarily get the same kind of immediate attention that you would at a branch.If you go to a bank branch to open an account, you work with a bank employee to fill out the application form.
 That’s convenient if you have questions or concerns about account details.
 Given travel and waiting time, though, opening an account this way may take a bit longer.
 If you can’t get to the bank during business hours or you’d rather avoid the errand altogether, you can open a bank account online.
 It will involve filling out one or more electronic forms on your own.
 You may be asked to scan and upload identification documents.
-This online method may be quick and convenient, but it has downsides too.
+This online method may be quick and convenient, but it has downsides, too.
 If you have any issues filling out the application or questions about the account’s terms and conditions, you’ll have to connect with the online help desk or call customer service.
 Getting the answers you need may take some time.

 How Opening a Bank Account Online Works

 With the right documents at hand, opening a checking or savings account online can take less than an hour.
-Plus you can fill out the application at any time, from any location, on your own schedule.
+Plus, you can fill out the application at any time, from any location, on your own schedule.

 Can Anyone Open a Bank Account Online?

 Most people who are 18 or older can open bank accounts online.
 There are some situations where a branch visit may be needed before the bank will approve the account.
 For example, if the person applying for the new account is under 18, the bank often requires a parent or guardian to be a co-owner.
 Both of you may have to visit the branch to set up the account.For applicants without a credit history, an in-person appointment may be needed.
 The bank will run a soft credit check before approving the account.
 If the applicant’s credit file is unscorable, the bank might recommend they stop by to discuss account options.
-Or perhaps the bank requires an initial deposit to open an account, but you don’t have another account to transfer from.
+Or, perhaps the bank requires an initial deposit to open an account, but you don’t have another account to transfer from.
 You’d have to deposit cash or a check, probably at a bank branch.Recommended: Guide to Online Savings Accounts

 Is Opening a Bank Account Online Free?

 Many banks offer free checking and savings accounts with no initial deposit required.
 But to use your new account, you’ll need to fund it.
-The initial deposit amount depends on the bank but typically ranges from $25 to $100.Recommended: Negotiable Order of Withdrawal (NOW) Account
+The initial deposit amount depends on the bank, but typically ranges from $25 to $100.Recommended: Negotiable Order of Withdrawal (NOW) Account

 4 Steps to Opening a Bank Account Online

 As noted above, opening a bank account online can take less than an hour if you’ve made preparations in advance.
+Below are four steps to opening a bank account online.

 1. Gathering Documents

 The bank will want some official documentation to confirm the details in your application.
 It’s smart to take time to find the papers you need before setting up the account.
-Banks can ask you for any or all of the following.
+Banks can ask you for any or all of the following:

-The online application may ask you to upload an image of your ID.
+• ID: The online application may ask you to upload an image of your ID.
 This can be a driver’s license, state ID, passport, or other government-issued photo ID.

-Your new account may require an opening deposit.
+• Other Information: Your new account may require an opening deposit.
 If so, after you set up the account online, you’ll need to transfer money into it from another account.
 Be ready to provide the account number and bank routing number of the source account.

 2. Comparing Different Banks